 Insite consultants seeks to support this process of equitable engagement, by engaging both community leaders as well as City stakeholders in creative place-making efforts meant to offer an alternative form of civic engagement.
 We use a series of creative dialogue and power-sharing workshops to build trust and open lines of communication to co-create ideas and policies.

+Neighborhood segregation and displacement are primary concerns when transit infrastructure is implemented.
+It is a national phenomenon across the United States, creating highly racialized challenges in major municipalities.
 Major cities are trying to address these challenges through equitable transit oriented development projects; locally the city of Phoenix has adopted our own version through the South Central Light Rail Expansion project into South Phoenix.
-This offers an opportunity for the Phoenix community to reimagine an approach to community design that can contribute to undoing the generational effects of government sanctioned segregation. “ If we understand housing segregation occurred because the federal government and state and local governments insisted upon it as a matter of open explicit policy, then we recognize that not only do we have an opportunity but a constitutional obligation to address the housing patterns that exist in this country and separate the races.” –Richard Rothstein (interview with fresh air)
+This offers an opportunity for the Phoenix community to reimagine an approach to community design that can contribute to undoing the generational effects of government sanctioned segregation.